Itinerary

 Our hotel: the Boutique Casa Italia

-7:00 pm ~ Welcome dinner and orientation at our house
+6:30 pm ~ Welcome dinner and introductions at Manteca rooftop in the Tribe Caribe

 Welcome to Havana with the legendary Afro-Cuban fusion band Síntesis featuring Eme Alfonso, followed by a multi-flute ensemble, Camerata Cortés, with Cuba's famous traditional son band, Orquesta Aragón.